christophevg/testman/.github/README.md

 Still testers still want to describe tests in a way that they can easily be automated - if possible without having to rely on developers to (en)code them.

-TestMan tries to offer a simple framework that brings together both worlds, by offering a simple test definition interface combined with a simple way for developers to provide additional, reusable testing functions.
+TestMan tries to offer a simple framework that brings together both worlds, by offering a simple test definition interface (aka a DSL) combined with a simple way for developers to provide additional, reusable testing functions, all with the power of Python underneath.

 ## A Word of Caution